André Atalaia

 Imaginary Cloud logo

-• Listing and filtering on all types of data
+• Listing and filtering across all data types

-• User operations such as email confirmation, login, logout, register and change password.
+• User operations: email confirmation, login, logout, register, and change password

 blue arrow to the left